mariosp/e-class/README.md

 > You need to have MongoDB and Nodejs installed to run the project locally

 ### API collection
-You can find the relative collection on postman
+You can find the related collection on postman

 [Postman Collection Web](https://documenter.getpostman.com/view/7448955/SWTHbFc4)